PW999/100-days-of-code/log.md

 **Link to work:** [Ruby Dice Roller](https://github.com/PW999/5e-dice-roller)

 ### Day 8: Monday December 28, 2020
-**Today's Progress**: Worked on Advent of Code 2020 Day 4 today.
+**Today's Progress:** Worked on Advent of Code 2020 Day 4 today.

 **Thoughts:**: I wasn't as motived as usual, I don't know why but it took me a while before I finally wanted to start.
 Yesterday I also completed day 3 in AoC and today day 4 and both days were a lot of trial-and-error (okay, not really but got a few wrong answers).

 Maybe it's the perfectionist in me that doesn't like me getting wrong answers.
 I'm probably even more offset because I just read that some people spent 12 min on day 4, just jabbing some code in a JS console and I'm here working my ass off for an hour just to get wrong answers.
 But that's just my personallity, hopefully I'm still motivated tomorrow after another day of work.

 ### Day 9: Tuesday December 29, 2020
-**Today's Progress**: Today I've spent some time on further upgrading J-Exiftool to 2020 (and now I realize that's stupid because 2020 is about to end 😅)
+**Today's Progress:** Today I've spent some time on further upgrading J-Exiftool to 2020 (and now I realize that's stupid because 2020 is about to end 😅)

 **Thoughts:**: Somehow I have the feeling that updating J-Exiftool is a bit cheating.
 Java is my main language and updating some dependencies and doing small code improvements isn't exactly a big challenge right.
 Still, after a long day of working (and hardly getting the chance to write some code) I'm still happy to be coding without any strings attached.

 ### Day 10: Wednesdays December 30, 2020
-**Today's Progress**: No progress, it's my habitual skip day
+**Today's Progress:** No progress, it's my habitual skip day

 ### Day 11: Thursday December 31, 2020
-**Today's Progress**: Started a new Ruby project.
+**Today's Progress:** Started a new Ruby project.
 Not much progress after an hour because there's still the overhead of setting it up and getting everything right.
 I can run through directories already, next step will be to process all files and store the results in SQLLite.

 **Thoughts:** I'm still struggling with the basics of Ruby but practice makes progress.